whaakman/azure-docs.nl-nl/articles/cognitive-services/Labs/Anomaly-Finder/quickstarts/php.md

 ### <a name="example-response"></a>Voorbeeld van een antwoord

-Een geslaagde reactie wordt geretourneerd als JSON.
-Voorbeeldreactie is als volgt.
+Een geslaagd antwoord wordt geretourneerd in JSON-indeling.
+Voorbeeldantwoord is als volgt.
 [!INCLUDE [Response](../includes/response.md)]

 ## <a name="next-steps"></a>Volgende stappen